Philippines sees a pandemic boom in child sex abuse

 A therapist kneels quietly inside, ready to help.

-"It all begins in the room," says Francisco Bermido Jr president of Preda.
+"It all begins in the room," says Francisco Bermido Jr, president of Preda.

 "If they are able to confront the abusers in the 'primal' room, they can move on forward and confront these abusers in the court-room.
 These are emotions like hate towards their abusers, but also hate towards those they told, but who did not believe them."

 Preda has used this form of emotional release therapy - called primal - for decades to help children cope with the emotional impact of physical and sexual abuse.

 But they are struggling for resources.
 Their centre near Manila can only afford to take around 100 children a year.
 But so many more need help.

 Once a police report is filed, children can be sent to a number of homes or orphanages, but many don't have the training or experience to care for children who have suffered abuse.

 Eric's older brother was first placed into a nearby orphanage without his siblings before he was moved to the Preda centre.

 Social workers at the centre say that around 40% of abused children who've been in their care go on to live a life safe from harm.
 And every success keeps them going.